rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-ro**
 :	Mount the filesystem read-only

+**-serialize_reads**
+:	The kernel usually submits multiple concurrent reads to service
+	userspace requests and kernel readahead. gocryptfs serves them concurrently and in arbitrary order.
+On backing storage that performs poorly for concurrent or out-of-order reads (like Amazon Cloud Drive), this behavoir can cause very slow read speeds.

+	The `-serialize_reads`
+	option does two things: (1) reads will be submitted one-by-one (no concurrency) and (2) gocryptfs tries to order the reads by file offset order.

+	The ordering requires gocryptfs to wait a certain time before submitting a read.
+The serialization introduces extra locking.
+	These factors will limit throughput to below 70MB/s.

+	For more details visit https://github.com/rfjakob/gocryptfs/issues/92 .

 **-scryptn int**
 :	scrypt cost parameter logN.
 Setting this to a lower value speeds up
 	mounting but makes the password susceptible to brute-force attacks